jameslbean/Project-Report/README.md

 # Titanic Dataset Analysis

 This repository contains Python code for analyzing the Titanic dataset using data visualization and statistical methods.
-The analysis includes several key visualizations and a chi-square test to explore relationships within the data.
+The analysis includes several visualizations tools and a chi-square test to explore relationships within the data.

 ## Features